LUCClass/terminal-homework/README.md

 Whatever language you decide to use, your program should do the following things:

+1. A `main` or `_start` function that calls all of your other functions to demonstrate them.
-1. `puts` prints a NULL-terminated string to the terminal.
+2. A function `puts` that prints a NULL-terminated string to the terminal.
     * Calling `puts` sequentially will print strings one after another.
 In other words, `puts` should not overwrite text that was previously written to the screen.
     * Printing a '\n' character should advance to the next line on the screen.
     * When the cursor gets to the bottom of the screen, advancing to a new line should scroll the existing text on the screen up one line.

 **For extra credit:**

-2. Interrupt handler for the keyboard that (a) reads the key's scancode, (b) translates the scancode to an ASCII character, and (c) puts the ASCII character into an input buffer.
+3. Interrupt handler for the keyboard that (a) reads the key's scancode, (b) translates the scancode to an ASCII character, and (c) puts the ASCII character into an input buffer.
-3. `getc` reads a character from the keyboard input buffer.
+4. `getc` reads a character from the keyboard input buffer.

 ## Printing Characters